A healthier, dinner-sized portion of your favorite appetizer.

 - 2 1/2 cups herb seasoned bread crumbs (we used Pepperidge Farm's Herb Seasoned stuffing mix)

-- 1.5 pounds chicken breast filets, cut into small bite size pieces
+- 1 1/2 pounds boneless and skinless chicken breasts cut into small bite-sized pieces

 - 1/2 teaspoon garlic powder